opengeospatial/geoparquet/format-specs/geoparquet.md

 and maximum values of each dimension: `[<xmin>, <ymin>, <xmax>, <ymax>]` for 2D or `[<xmin>, <ymin>, <zmin>, <xmax>, <ymax>, <zmax>]` for 3D geometries.
-This follows the GeoJSON specification ([RFC 7946, section 5](https://tools.ietf.org/html/rfc7946#section-5)), but is expressed in the same CRS as the geometries.
+This follows the GeoJSON specification ([RFC 7946, section 5](https://tools.ietf.org/html/rfc7946#section-5)), but is expressed in the same CRS as the geometry.

 ### Additional information